 All academic roles have a statement of academic expectations attached to each level.
 Please ensure that these have been read and understood.
-The academic expectations can be found here.
+For further information please refer to the Academic Expectations page.

 The above list of duties is not exclusive or exhaustive and the role holder will be required to undertake such tasks as may reasonably be expected within the scope and grading of the role.